Fly Fishing on Cape Breton Island

 The holy grail of fly fishing is the Atlantic Salmon.
 Anglers from all over the world come to Cape Breton for the opportunity to bring an Atlantic Salmon to hand.
 Although the best opportunities for salmon fishing are typically in September and October, salmon begin running up some of our rivers as early as late May and there are a great late/spring and summer salmon fishery.
 While having a guide is not necessary, they sure do make it easier to get a fish on the line.
 Robert Chiasson is a guide who can show you all of the best spots, flies, and techniques needed to land the ‘big one’.

-The Margaree River, located in Inverness County, is the crown jewel of Salmon Fishing in Nova Scotia and open from June 1st to October 31st.
+The Margaree River, located in Inverness County, is the crown jewel of salmon fishing in Nova Scotia and is open from June 1st to October 31st.
 Anglers can also enjoy fall salmon runs in Middle River and Baddeck River in Victoria County during October.
 My hidden gem for salmon angling is the North River, which boasts a late spring/early summer and fall salmon run.
-The river is open from June 1st to July 14th, and then September 1st to October 31st.
+The river is open from June 1st to July 14th, and then from September 1st to October 31st.
 The river is closed above the area known as “The Benches” which is well marked on river signage.

 The Bras D’or Lake is a UNESCO designated Biosphere Reserve.
 It is the largest saltwater lake in Canada and boasts fly fishing opportunities year-round (there are some restrictions, consult regulations for details).
 Many of the freshwater streams flowing into the Bras D’or Lake boast large sea runs of speckled, brown and rainbow trout.
 The lake and the streams feeding the lake are known to produce large fish; mainly because of the large abundance of baitfish found in the hundreds of coves and estuaries surrounding the lake.
 Cape Breton also has a trout management area in the Cape Breton Highlands which is open year-round (see regulations for more details).

 Looking for a guide on the rivers?
 Meet the passionate local guides who spends his days casting on Cape Breton Island!